DevanshPaliwal/TC_Analyzer/README.md

-# Time Complexity Analyzer for Google Chrome
+# Time Complexity Analyzer for LC